-11.3 Staff Wellbeing (see Stress Management Policy)
+11.3 Staff Wellbeing (also see the Stress Management Policy)

-Stress is defined by the Health and Safety Executive as "the adverse reaction people have to excessive pressures or other types of demands placed on them."
+Stress is defined by the HSE as "the adverse reaction people have to excessive pressures or other types of demands placed on them."
 This distinguishes stress from the pressures or challenges that provide the motivation for everyday living.
 Being under pressure can often improve performance but when demands and pressures become excessive they can lead to stress.